Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Extensions and generalisations

-We now focus on the SEIR/S (Susceptible--Exposed--Infected--Recovered or Susceptible) compartment model.
-Again, the class $S$ represents the `Susceptible' and the class $I$ represents the `Infected' and infectious.
-The SEIR and SEIS models are used to describe epidemics in which individuals are not directly contagious after contracting the disease.
-This therefore involves a fourth class, namely $E$, representing the `Exposed', \textit{i.e.}, individuals who have contracted the disease but are not yet infectious.
-With this in mind, we denote by $\iota$ the rate at which an exposed person becomes infectious, which is assumed to be a fixed non--negative constant.
-Therefore, during the epidemic, each individual can be either `Susceptible' or `Exposed' or `Infected' or in `Recovery', and $(S_t,E_t,I_t,R_t)$ denotes the proportion of each category at time $t \ge 0$.
-The difference between SEIS and SEIR models is embedded into the immunity toward the disease: for SEIR models, it is assumed that the immunity is permanent, \textit{i.e.}, after being infected, an individual goes and stays in the class $R$, whereas for SEIS models, there is no immunity, \textit{i.e.}, infected individual come back in the susceptible class at rate $\nu\geq 0$, similarly to SIS models.
-As in the previously described SIR model, we also take into account the demographic dynamics of the population, through the parameters $\lambda$, $\mu$ and $\gamma$.
-To sum up, the epidemic dynamics is represented in \Cref{fig:SEIS_model}.
+The reasoning developed in this paper can be extended in a straightforward way to consider SEIR and SEIS compartment models.
+These models are used to describe epidemics in which individuals are not directly contagious after contracting the disease, as for the COVID-19 epidemic (see, \textit{e.g.}, \citeauthor{dolbeault2020heterogeneous} \cite{dolbeault2020heterogeneous}), and thus involve a fourth class representing the `Exposed', \textit{i.e.}, individuals who have contracted the disease but are not yet infectious.
+The constant rate at which an exposed person becomes infectious is denoted by $\iota \in \R_+$.
+The difference between SEIS and SEIR models is embedded into the immunity toward the disease: for SEIR, it is assumed that the immunity is permanent (as in a SIR), whereas for SEIS, infected individual come back in the susceptible class at rate $\nu\geq 0$, similarly to SIS models.
+We can also take into account the demographic dynamics of the population, through the parameters $\lambda$, $\mu$ and $\gamma$.
 Similarly to the previous models, we consider that the dynamic of the epidemic is subject to a noise in the estimation of the proportion of susceptible and infected individuals.
-Inspired by the stochastic model in \citeauthor*{mummert2019parameter} \cite[Equation (3)]{mummert2019parameter}, we therefore consider that the dynamics of the epidemic is given by the following system
+Inspired by the stochastic model in \citeauthor*{mummert2019parameter} \cite[Equation (3)]{mummert2019parameter}, we can consider that the dynamics of the epidemic is given by: